Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

 publish them as individual `text_sensor` entities so the values can easily be displayed in Home Assistant dashboards or used in automations.

+!!! tip
+    Each entry inside the `machine_data` block must point to a text sensor that already exists.
+When referencing a sensor by ID
+    (for example `raw: jura_machine_raw`) make sure to declare that sensor elsewhere in the YAML file.
+Otherwise ESPHome will raise an error such as `Couldn't find ID 'jura_machine_raw'` during compilation.
+You can either create the sensor ahead of time under the `text_sensor:` key or define it inline inside `machine_data` as shown below.

 Add a `machine_data` section to the component configuration and register one or multiple text sensors.
 When a single `text_sensor` entry is provided the raw XML payload is published.
 Alternatively, the individual sections can be configured to receive pre-formatted text output parsed from the XML response.
 All sensors are optional and can be combined as needed.
 Each